It is smart to keep in mind that falling ill and getting sick once in a while is quite common for a child

 A majority of infections in children arise from the digestive system and maintaining good gut health can prevent these.
 Foods like yoghurt are rich in probiotics and can be quite easily incorporated into daily meals to ensure the growth of good bacteria in the gut.
 This is an effective immune booster for kids.

 Playing outside can help you child get the required amount of vitamin D, which is key for building a strong immune system.
 More importantly, playing outside exposes the body to germs and helps the body adapt to these for better protection.
 When the child is younger, set a time for playing outside in your garden, terrace or in a park.
-When the child is older, you can enrol them for outdoor tennis, track training and other sports.
+When the child is older, you can enroll them for outdoor tennis, track training and other sports.
 However, do ensure proper hygiene is maintained once they’re indoors.

 Incorporating immunity boosting foods for toddlers or kids and instilling good personal hygiene habits goes a long way in boosting a kid’s immunity.
 In fact, a key aspect of learning how to increase immunity in a child is to see the value in immunity food for kids.
 As mentioned, phytonutrients are crucial to a strong immunity and it all stems from good diet.
 In conjunction with this, you need to ensure you’re staying regular with vaccines and that you’re paying attention to the early signs of common illnesses.